michengz/SI507-Spotify-Song-Recommendation/README.md

 - A table showing the top 10 tracks from the Last.FM charts
 - A bar chart showing their popularity ranking on Spotify
 - A radar chart showing the average numbers of their audio features

-A brief demonstration of how the application works could be seen [here](https://www.loom.com/share/a87ac086753547ac9a418d99043073cc?sharedAppSource=personal_library).
+[Here's](https://www.loom.com/share/a87ac086753547ac9a418d99043073cc?sharedAppSource=personal_library) a brief demonstration of how the application works.

 # Data Structure
 All fetched data are stored in a tree with nodes that contain either questions or the actual data.
 There will be four yes/no questions that asks users about their preferences, which leads to 16 possible ways in total of grouping the data.
 The tree structure is as follows (the alphabets represent data):